sympy/sympy/doc/src/guides/solving/solve-polynomial.md

  CRootOf(x**4 - x + 1, 2),
  CRootOf(x**4 - x + 1, 3)]
 ```

+There is no general radical formula for quintics (fifth degree) or higher
+polynomials, so their {func}`~sympy.polys.rootoftools.RootOf` representations
+may be the best option.

 Refer to [](solve-equation-algebraically.md) for more about using
 {func}`~.solve`.